 Walk across the Brooklyn Bridge to experience an interesting view of the New York skyline and harbor.
 It’s a long walk, but good food and drinks (like the brewery) await you on the other side.

 Get Cheap Theater Tickets

 One of the best things to do in New York is to see the theater.
-Tickets though can run hundreds of dollars, especially for the new and popular shows.
-Luckily, there’s a way to get discount tickets.
-The TKTS stand, a product of the theater development fund in Times Square offers 40-50% off select shows.
-You need to arrive at the counter the same day to see what they have but it’s usually a widespread and good selection.
+Tickets can run hundreds of dollars, especially for the new and popular shows, but there’s a way to get discount tickets.
+The TKTS stand in Times Square, a product of the Theatre Development Fund, offers 40–50% off select shows.
+You need to arrive at the counter the same day to see what they have, but it’s usually a good selection.
 Be prepared to wait in line for about an hour.
-TKTS also have offices at the South Street Seaport and in Brooklyn.
+TKTS also have ticket booths at the South Street Seaport and in Brooklyn.

 Central Park for a Day

-NYC is littered with some of the best museums in the world from the Met to the MOMA to the Guggenheim.
+NYC is littered with some of the best museums in the world, from the Met to the MOMA to the Guggenheim.
 Many museums offer free entry certain days of the week.
-The Whitney Museum of American Art is free on Friday, the Solomon R. Guggenheim has “suggested” donations after 5 on Fridays, the Museum of American Folk Art is free, the Cooper-Hewitt National Museum of Design is free on Tuesday evenings, the Steuben Galler is free, the Met is free (suggested donation is $20) and the Museum of Modern Art is free after 4pm on Friday.
+The Whitney Museum of American Art is free on Fridays, the Solomon R. Guggenheim has “suggested” donations after 5pm on Fridays, the Museum of American Folk Art is free, the Cooper-Hewitt National Museum of Design is free on Tuesday evenings, the Steuben Gallery is free, the Met is free (suggested donation is $20), and the Museum of Modern Art is free after 4pm on Fridays.

-New York has a lot of budget activities- this is only a sample.
-Ask around and you are bound to find even more free and cheap activities to do in this expensive city.
+New York has a lot of budget activities—this is only a sample.
+Ask around, and you’re bound to find even more free and cheap activities in this expensive city.